-A total of 19 participants were involved in this study.
+A total of 19 participants were involved in this study, as shown in Table 1.
 As it turned out, all the participants recruited were Malay Muslims.
-For nurses, the list of male nurses was obtained as a result of ethical approval received from the National Register of Medical Research (NMIC), Ministry of Health.
+For nurses, the list of male nurses was obtained as a result of ethical approval received from the National Register of Medical Research (NMIC), Ministry of Health Malaysia.
 As for the pak andam, they were identified from the wedding services advertising.
 The prospective pak andam was then approached for an interview session.
-From this number, the participants comprised the following groups: 30-34 years old (42%), 25-29 years old (32%), 35-39 years old (16%) and 5% for both age groups of 40-44 years old and 51-54 years old.
+From this number, the participants comprised the following groups: 30-34 years old (42%), 25-29 years old (32%), 35-39 years old (16%), and 5% for both age groups of 40-44 years old and 51-54 years old.
 Prior to working as nurses, eight of the men had studied in different fields, such as engineering, accounting, and agriculture, but never completed their studies as they chose to pursue a diploma in nursing instead.
 Others were jobless or worked as waiters and laborers prior to their involvement as nurses.
 Of the 14 nurses, the duration of work experience ranged between 3 and 10 years.
-The five pak andam, on the other hand, had between five and 34 years of work experience, with three of them having worked for more than 10 years.
+The five pak andam, on the other hand, had between 5 and 34 years of work experience, with 3 of them having worked for more than 10 years.
 Neither pak andam had any family members who participated as pak andam or mak andam.
 Meanwhile, five male nurses have family members (mother and sister) who also work as nurses.
 All pak andam remained unmarried, while the marital status of male nurses varied.

-Participants Age Marital Experience in Family members worked

-- Status NTC (years) as nurses or pak andam
+Participants Age Marital status Experience in NTC (years) Family members worked as nurses or pak andam

 Male MN 1 31 Married 4.5 None

 Nurses MN 2 26 Single 3 None

 (MN) MN 3 27 Single 3 None

 MN 4 33 Married 7 None

-MN 5 33 Married 7 Mother & sister
+MN 5 33 Married 7 Mother and sister

 MN 6 25 Single 3 None

 MN 7 31 Married 4.5 None

-MN 8 30 Single 10 Sister & sister in law
+MN 8 30 Single 10 Sister and sister-in-law

 MN 9 26 Married 7 None

 MN 10 36 Single 10 Sister

 MN 11 30 Married 8 Sister

 MN 12 30 Married 5 Sister

 MN 13 26 Single 3 None

 MN 14 31 Single 9 None

 Pak PA 1 54 Single 34 None

 Andam PA 2 44 Single 20 None

 (PA) PA 3 26 Single 5 Mother - tailor

 PA 4 36 Single 7 None

-PA 5 38 Single 10 Grandparent- tailor
+PA 5 38 Single 10 Grandparent - tailor